SpartanJ/efsw/README.md

 **Platform limitations and clarifications**
 -------------------------------------------

+Directory paths are expected to be encoded as UTF-8 strings in all platforms.

+handleFileAction returns UTF-8 strings in all platforms.

 Windows and FSEvents Mac OS X implementation can't follow symlinks ( it will ignore followSymlinks() and allowOutOfScopeLinks() ).

 Kqueue implementation is limited by the maximun number of file descriptors allowed per process by the OS, in the case of reaching the file descriptors limit ( in BSD around 18000 and in OS X around 10240 ) it will fallback to the generic file watcher.